GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-2/index.md

 😰 The console was full of warnings and error messages, that contained rather technical explanations and sometimes links to [chromestatus.com](https://chromestatus.com).
 All messages looked roughly equally important, making it hard to figure out **which to address first**.
 More importantly, the text was not linking to additional information inside DevTools, making it difficult to understand **what happened**.
 And finally, the messages often left it entirely to the web developer to figure out **how to fix the problem** or even learn about the technical context.

-If you also use the console for messages from your own application, you’ll sometimes have a hard time finding them between all the messages from the browser.
+If you also use the console for messages from your own application, you'll sometimes have a hard time finding them between all the messages from the browser.

 As well as humans, it's also difficult for automated processes to interact with console messages.
 For example, developers might use Chrome Headless and Puppeteer in a Continuous Integration/Continuous Deployment scenario.
 Because console messages are just strings, developers need to write regular expressions or some other parser to extract actionable information.